 This is another difficult to reach location, with a lot of rough walking and a need for a steady gait and a good head for heights.
 The Arches are at Malcolm’s Point, west of Carsaig itself.
 One of them forms a sea-stack.
 The other is a cave.
 Both are spectacular.

-There are lots of further reading available on the subject, should you wish to find out more about Mull’s geology.
-Mull in the Making by Ros Jones being a great introduction.
+There is lots of further reading available on the subject, should you wish to find out more about Mull’s geology.
+Mull in the Making by Ros Jones offers a great introduction.

 Author: James Westland